Adrienne talks about what she likes to do on Sunday.

 Turbulence is when the plane hits some kind of air pocket, and bounces around.

 'Turbulence' on a airplane is when the plane moves around a lot because of the weather outside the plane.
 It feels like the plane is being shaken.
 Notice the following:

-- The turbulence was really bad right outside the city because of
+- The turbulence was really bad right outside the city because of the bad weather.

 - We will probably feel a little turbulence when we first take off.